-A worldwide disturbance of the Earth's magnetic field that follows 2 to 3 days after violent activity on the Sun, such as solar flares or coronal mass ejections.
-A high energy plasma ejected from a solar disturbance sets up large currents in the Earth's magnetosphere, cauding a rapid rise of about 0.2% in the magnetic field at the surface.
+A geomagnetic storm is a worldwide disturbance of the Earth's magnetic field that follows 2 to 3 days after violent activity on the Sun, such as solar flares or coronal mass ejections.
+A high energy plasma ejected from a solar disturbance sets up large currents in the Earth's magnetosphere, causing a rapid rise of about 0.2% in the magnetic field at the surface.
 The plasma subsequently moves around the Earth, with attendant auroral and geomagnetic effects, while the field value drops to about 0.5% below its normal value, recovering over several days.
 A geomagnetic storm's main phase, which can last as long as 2 to 2½ days in the case of a severe storm, is characterized by multiple intense substorms.

 Related category ATMOSPHERIC PHENOMENA AND STRUCTURES

 Home • About • Copyright © The Worlds of David Darling • Encyclopedia of Alternative Energy • Contact